30 Free Things to Do in Edinburgh By A Local

 At the top of the hill is the National Monument or The National Disgrace.

-This is a 12 pillar stone monument which is supposed to represent a Parthenon from Athens but it was never completed.
-Today it makes a good climbing frame for kids.
+This is a 12-pillar stone monument that was supposed to represent the Parthenon from Athens, but it was never completed.
+Today, it makes a good climbing frame for kids.

-The iconic hill is also home to Nelson Monument, which you can pay to go up and Dugald Stewart Monument which is the memorial seen in many Edinburgh landscape photos with the Castle in the background.
+The iconic hill is also home to Nelson Monument, which you can pay to go up, and Dugald Stewart Monument, the memorial seen in many Edinburgh landscape photos with the Castle in the background.

-Calton Hill is a busy tourist attraction but it is a great spot for sunsets and photography.
+Calton Hill is a busy tourist attraction but a great spot for sunsets and photography.

 Calton Hill Edinburgh Dugald Stewart Monument

-The extinct volcano, which peaks at 250 metres, offers 360 views as far as the Forth Bridges.
-Avoid crowds by hiking at sunrise.
+The extinct volcano, which peaks at 250 metres, offers 360-degree views as far as the Forth Bridges.
+Hike at sunrise to avoid crowds.

 Arthurs Seat Edinburgh Walk Park